leomekenkamp/m.nlcode.nl/www/m.nlcode.nl/content/history_and_future/_index.md

 ### release 1.1.0
 Open tasks that need to be completed before the first release:
 1. MUST: Website must be ready; all TODO's resolved.
-1. SHOULD: Gitlab CI must be able to build a Windows distribution.
+1. SHOULD: Github must be able to build a Windows distribution.
-1. WOULD: Gitlab CI must be able to build a Mac distribution.
+1. WOULD: Github CI must be able to build a Mac distribution.
-1. WOULD: Gitlab CI must be able to build a Linux distribution.
+1. WOULD: Github CI must be able to build a Linux distribution.

 ### next releases
 1. Register as Apple developer, so I can sign binaries to run on OS X machines without any nagging.